Promoting your podcast

 Conferences and events Going to conferences, seminars and industry events in your niche can be a powerful way to spread the word about your show.
 (Don’t forget the business cards!)
 If you produce a show about cars, what a better place to promote then a car show?
 Maybe print up flyers if they have an info table.
 Talk to people in the halls.
 Some of the best networking can be “in between” times at these kind of events.

 One word of warning about promotion.
 DON’T BE SPAMMY!! – Over doing any of the above will annoy people.
 A mention once in a while is good.
-Hammering it every day several times will loose followers and friends.
+Hammering it every day several times will lose followers and friends.